wireservice/agate/docs/cookbook/sql.rst

 Emulating SQL
 =============

-journalism's command structure is very similar to SQL.
-The primary difference between journalism and SQL is that commands like :code:`SELECT` and :code:`WHERE` explicitly create new tables.
+agate's command structure is very similar to SQL.
+The primary difference between agate and SQL is that commands like :code:`SELECT` and :code:`WHERE` explicitly create new tables.
 You can chain them together as you would with SQL, but be aware each command is actually creating a new table.

 .. note::